hejhdiss/pwntool/README.md

 Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)

-This license applies to the *concept and design ideas* of PWNTOOL as conceived by Muhammed Shafin P and BytexGrid.
+This license applies to the *concept and design ideas* of PWNTOOL as conceived by Muhammed Shafin P.

 You are free to:
 * **Share** — copy and redistribute the material in any medium or format for any purpose, even commercially.